CodeCrafter-25/Roman-Ianchuk/README.md

-# Roman-Ianchuk
 # Hi!
-I'm Roman 👋  - 🔎 Studying data analytics - 🧰 Using SQL, Python, Tableau - 🚀 Working on portfolio projects  Looking for internship and collaboration opportunities!
+I'm Roman 👋

+- 🔎 Studying data analytics
+- 🧰 Using SQL, Python, Tableau
+- 🚀 Working on portfolio projects

+Looking for internship and collaboration opportunities!